harveynick/harveynick.github.com/_posts/2013-09-14-am-i-winning.markdown

 > “My brother has his sword, King Robert has his warhammer and I have my mind… and a mind needs books as a sword needs a whetstone if it is to keep its edge.”

 So then, perhaps this measure could actually relate to rate of reading.
 Whether this should be measured in terms of books, pages or words I'm not sure yet.
-These get increasingly accurate… and increasingly faffy[^n] to measure.
+These get increasingly accurate… and increasingly faffy[^1] to measure.
 Another thing to consider is whether all books are created equal.
 I don't want to get (too) pretentious here, but I'm inclined to consider some books… more beneficial to improving one's mind than others.
 Yes, I enjoyed the hell out of the Da Vinci Code, and I don't care who knows it, but I was (if anything) less intelligent after I finished reading it.

 It's also not clear to me whether this category should include consumption of movies.
 What about plays?
 Magazines?
 Articles on the Web?
 Perhaps even TV shows (Breaking Bad _yes_, X Factor _no_)?